 The phase rotation of the signal due to the channel's strongest path.

 Scatter plot of the signal after equalization.

 The coding behavior in the standard depends on the data rate.
-This model uses the Configurable Subsystem block in Simulink to vary the behavior of the coding and decoding subsystems depending on the Information Rate parameter that you select in the Model Parameters dialog box.
+This model varies the behavior of the coding and decoding subsystems depending on the Information Rate parameter that you select in the Model Parameters dialog box.
 Double-clicking the encoder or decoder icon enables you to see the contents of the subsystem based on the current value of the Information Rate parameter.
 When you change the Information Rate parameter, an initialization function associated with the Model Parameters block sets certain model parameters and also chooses the contents of the encoder and decoder subsystems.